stephanecharette/DarkHelp/readme.md

 ## Building DarkHelp

-Now that Darknet is built and installed, you can go ahead and build DarkHelp like this:
+Now that Darknet is built and installed, you can go ahead and build DarkHelp.
+On Ubuntu:

 	sudo apt-get install cmake build-essential libtclap-dev libmagic-dev libopencv-dev cd ~/src